yochannah/carpentries.org/_posts/2021/03/2021-03-11-announcing-new-library-carpentry-advisory-group-members.md

 tags: ["Library Carpentry", "Community"]
 ---

-Following on from January's[Call for Applications](https://carpentries.org/blog/2020/12/call-for-new-members-library-carpentry-advisory-group/) The [Library Carpentry Advisory Group](https://librarycarpentry.org/) is pleased to welcome seven new members to our team.
+Following on from January's [Call for Applications](https://carpentries.org/blog/2020/12/call-for-new-members-library-carpentry-advisory-group/) The [Library Carpentry Advisory Group](https://librarycarpentry.org/) is pleased to welcome seven new members to our team.
 Selected from a pool of excellent applicants, they will begin their 3-year terms this month.
 Please join us in welcoming:

 **Sara King** -  Australia